CEPA: Consensus Embedded Perturbation for Agnostic Detection and Inversion of Backdoors: Introduction

-Backdoor attacks can also be categorized based on the method of incorporating the backdoor pattern into a given sample.
-Various published types of backdoor incorporation include patch replacement \cite{BadNet}, blending \cite{NC}, additive (e.g., noise in a certain frequency band) \cite{TNNLS}, and warping \cite{WaNet}.
-For ``digital'' attacks, wherein the attacker may make arbitrary changes to a poisoned training sample or to a (triggered) test sample, there are in fact {\it myriad} (truly, an infinite number of) ways the backdoor pattern can be incorporated into a sample\footnote{A physical attack on e.g. image classification involves inserting a physical object (the backdoor pattern object) into a scene that is then imaged.
+Backdoor attacks can further be categorized based on the method of incorporating the backdoor pattern into a given sample.
+Various published attacks include patch replacement (BadNet) \cite{BadNet}, blending \cite{NC}, additive \cite{TNNLS}, and warping (WaNet) \cite{WaNet}.
+For ``digital'' attacks, where the attacker may make arbitrary changes to a poisoned training sample or to a (triggered) test sample, there are in fact {\it myriad} ways the backdoor pattern can be incorporated into a sample\footnote{A physical attack on, e.g., image classification involves inserting a physical object (the backdoor pattern object) into a scene that is then imaged.
 For digital attacks, the attacker has access to already captured digital images, with full autonomy to alter images to incorporate a (hopefully inconspicuous) backdoor pattern.
-Thus, for digital attacks there are genuinely countless ways (mathematical operations) that can be used to incorporate a backdoor pattern.}.
+Thus, for digital attacks there are uncountable ways that can be used to incorporate a backdoor pattern.}.
 The backdoor pattern could alter only a small number of features (e.g., a small number of pixels, in the case of image classification), or it may be ``global'', altering (but perhaps with tiny modifications to) {\it all} features comprising a given sample.
-Backdoor triggers which are inconspicuous are more effective as they make more challenging the defense tasks of backdoor detection, cleansing of the poisoned samples from the training set, as well as test-time trigger detection.
-In the case of image classification, ``inconspicuous'' triggers include both backdoor patterns which are imperceptible as well as triggers which are perceptible but which are innocuous in the given scene (e.g., a bird in the sky).
-Clean-label attacks may require either muting source-class discriminative features (e.g., by adding noise) or high poisoning rates in order for the backdoor pattern to be well-learned by the classifier.
-Thus, even though these attacks do not involve mislabeling, they may be more conspicuous than other backdoor attacks.
+Backdoor triggers that are inconspicuous are more effective, as they make more challenging the defense tasks of backdoor detection, cleansing of the poisoned samples from the training set, as well as test-time trigger detection.
+In the case of image classification, ``inconspicuous'' triggers include both imperceptible backdoor triggers as well as perceptible triggers that are innocuous in the given scene (e.g., a bird in the sky).
+Clean-label attacks may require either muting source-class discriminative features (e.g., by adding noise) or high poisoning rates in order for the backdoor pattern to be well-learned by the classifier; so, even though these attacks do not involve mislabeling, they may be more conspicuous than dirty-label attacks.